kajuburfi/conways-gol/README.md

   p                             play/pause simulation
   r                             randomize states
   g                             view next generation
+  + or =                        increases speed of generation
-  L                             load from specified file S                             save to specified file q                             quit
+  -                             decreases speed of generation L                             load from specified file S                             save to specified file q                             quit
-  +                             increases speed of generation
-  -                             decreases speed of generation
 ```

 When you run `cgol` or `./cgol`, a new screen is opened(`stdscr`), with a block denoting your cursor position.